ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 see `external/README_external.md`.
 Note that MAIT has been licensed under the GPL version 3.0.

+## EuPathDB protein sequences

+The MAIT pipeline requires the protein sequences from EuPathDB.
+These freely available sequences are not conveniently accessible by script, and so we have provided a version from August 11, 2024 as

+    resources/eupathdb/prot/eupathdb_prot.tar.gz

 ## References

+1. Alvarez-Jarreta et al., VEuPathDB: the eukaryotic pathogen, vector and host bioinformatics resource center in 2023, Nucleic Acids Research, Nucleic Acids Research, Volume 52, Issue D1, 5 January 2024, Pages D808–D816
-1. Lu et al. [Metagenome analysis using the Kraken software suite]( https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9725748/).
+2. Lu et al. [Metagenome analysis using the Kraken software suite]( https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9725748/).
    Nat Protoc.
 2022 Dec;17(12):2815-2839. doi: 10.1038/s41596-022-00738-y
-2. Ge et al. [Comprehensive analysis of microbial content in whole-genome sequencing samples from The Cancer Genome Atlas project]( https://doi.org/10.1101/2024.05.24.595788). bioRxiv 2024.05.24.595788
+3. Ge et al. [Comprehensive analysis of microbial content in whole-genome sequencing samples from The Cancer Genome Atlas project]( https://doi.org/10.1101/2024.05.24.595788). bioRxiv 2024.05.24.595788